noir-lang/noir/docs/docs/dev_docs/contracts/main.md

 There are a number of tools to make writing Aztec.nr contracts more pleasant.
 See [here](https://github.com/noir-lang/awesome-noir#get-coding).

+## Quickstart

+See the [contracts quickstart](../getting_started/noir_contracts.md) for more info on getting set up to write contracts.

 ## Learn more

 <DocCardList />